mazgi/template.containerized-provisioning-project/README.md

 EOE
 ```

-Place your credentials as follows.
+Place your credentials into `config/${CURRENT_ENV_NAME}/credentials/` directory.
+If you using [1Password command-line tool](https://1password.com/downloads/command-line/), you can get credentials as follows from your 1Password vault.

 ```shellsession
 eval $(op signin my)